PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 For an up-to-date list of substitutions, please refer to the `docs/common_links.rst`_ file.

-Since substitutions are performed by `sphinx` when the documentation is built, any substitution used in docstrings will not show up when using Python's `help` function (or the like).
+Since substitutions are performed by Sphinx_ when the documentation is built, any substitution used in docstrings will not show up when using Python's `help` function (or the like).
 For example, when ``|Particle|`` is used in a docstring, `help` will show it as